 Step 5 – Repeat if Necessary

-If there are multiple branches or resistors of interest, then you’ll need to repeat the process for each one using the corresponding resistance value.
+If there are multiple branches or resistors of interest, then you’ll need to repeat the process for each one using the corresponding resistance value and applying the current divider formula.

 Step 6 – Check the Conservation of the Current

 Just make sure that the sum of the currents (through all branches) equals the total current entering the parallel circuit ∑Ix=It.
-This is necessary for verification.
+This is necessary for verification of the current source and ensuring the circuit operates within its specified limits.

 Step 7 – Validate Polarities

-Finally, you’ll need to pay attention to the assumed polarities when calculating currents.
-If the calculated current is negative, then it would mean that the assumed direction is incorrect and the actual direction is opposite.
+Finally, you’ll need to pay attention to the assumed polarities when calculating currents in order to achieve a balanced current flow.
+If the calculated current through each resistor is negative, then it would mean that the assumed direction is incorrect and the actual direction is opposite, indicating a need for circuit analysis.

 When Can You Use the Current Divider Rule Formula?

-Ultimately, we can say that the CDR formula is useful when dealing with complex circuits where multiple pathways or branches exist for the flow of current.
-Its application is essential for engineers and technicians aiming to understand, design, and troubleshoot electrical systems.
+Ultimately, we can say that the CDR formula is useful when dealing with complex circuits where multiple pathways or branches exist for the flow of current, as current is inversely proportional to the resistance in each branch.
+Its application is essential for engineers and technicians aiming to understand, design, and troubleshoot electrical systems, particularly in DC circuits and parallel networks.

 Wrapping Up